Calvin-Ruiz/entitylib2/README.md

 # entitylib2
 Library with optimized gestion of entities with pygame

 Notes :
-all textures must be in "textures"
+all textures must be in "textures", and all sound in "sounds"
 name "background.png" your background image
 if one image couldn't be loaded, "default.bmp" was loaded instead
 Descriptions wasn't in french now.
 When released, all description will be in english.
 "test.py" is an example of program using my library.
+textures/letter and textures/letters is used for write text on pygame display.

 Usage :
 Use "from entitylib2 import * " for import this library, pygame (initialized) and randint.
+Initialize all your entities and entitylib2 that you're created with init()

-Warning : multiprocessing doesn't work in 3.7.1 !
+Warning : multiprocessing doesn't work with python 3.7.1 !
-Use multiprocessing of python 3.5.2 instead
+multiprocessing work with python 3.5.2, and maybe with other version.